Massive Nonplanar Two-Loop Maximal Unitarity: Master Integral Projectors

 The integrand reduction can be obtained by imposing renormalizability conditions that constrain the exponents of the ISPs and performing the multivariate polynomial division of $N$ modulo a Gr{\"o}bner basis constructed from the seven inverse propagators.
 The latter part including identification of ISPs is carried out automatically by the Mathematica package {\tt BasisDet} \cite{Zhang:2012ce}.
 The integrand contains 19 parity-odd and 19 parity-even elements as previously reported \cite{Badger:2012dp}.

 The analysis above suggests that the amplitude contribution in question contains 19 genuine integrals of the form

 Many integrals are expressible as linear combinations of integrals with lower-rank tensors and fewer than seven propagators.
-This reduction is achieved due to IBP relations that follow from inserting a total derivative into the loop integrand,
+This reduction is achieved due to IBP relations that follow from inserting a total derivative into the loop integrand and discarding the boundary term in $D$ dimensions.
+The relations take the form